What is an MRI scan?

 How should I prepare for an MRI?

-In most cases there is no preparation and you can eat and drink normally.
-However for certain procedures you may be asked to fast prior to your scan.
-Epworth Medical Imaging staff will give you an indication of how long you will need to fast for when you call to book your appointment.
+There is usually no preparation for an MRI, however for certain procedures you may be asked to fast before your scan.
+Epworth Medical Imaging staff will inform you of any requirements when you make your booking.

-At the time of your booking it is important to tell us if you have any metallic devices or implants inside your body.
-If you have the following it may not be safe for you to be scanned: cardiac pacemaker Cerebral aneurysm clips, metal in your eyes (from previous welding or grinding), artificial heart valves, pregnancy (in first 3 months), mechanical infusion pump, stapedectomy, cochlear implant, neurostimulator.
+At the time of booking, it is also important to tell us if you are pregnant or have any metallic devices or surgical implants inside your body.
+If you have any of the following it may not be safe for you to be scanned: cardiac pacemaker; cerebral aneurysm clips; metal in your eyes (from previous welding or grinding); artificial heart valves; mechanical infusion pump; artificial stapes (stapedectomy); cochlear implant; neurostimulator.

-- Please do not wear eye makeup or jewellery on the day of your appointment
+- do not wear eye makeup or jewellery on the day of your appointment

-- You may bring your favourite CD to listen to
+- bring your favourite CD to listen to (if desired).

 On the day of your appointment

-Epworth Medical Imaging’s friendly staff will greet you upon arrival and asked to complete a few forms.
+Epworth Medical Imaging’s friendly staff will greet you on arrival and ask you to complete mandatory forms.

-Our MRI technologist will meet you and take you through to our MRI department where you will be asked to change into a gown.
-You will need to remove all metal objects, purse/wallet and watch – a locker will be provided for your valuables.
+Our MRI radiographer will meet you at reception and take you through to the MRI department where you will be instructed to change into a gown and to remove all metal objects including jewellery/watches and purses/wallets.
+A locker will be provided for your valuables.

-Throughout the procedure you’ll be able to hear and talk to the technologist who will monitor the study from an adjacent room.
+Throughout the procedure you will be able to communicate directly with the radiographer, who will monitor the study through a glass window from an adjacent room.

-The scan time will vary depending on the area to be scanned – most scans take approximately 30 minutes to one hour.
+The scan time will vary depending on the area being examined, but most scans take 30 minutes to one hour.

-After completion of your scan, you can dress, collect your belongings and report to reception.
+After your MRI scan, you can dress, collect your belongings and report to reception.
 You will be presented with hardcopy films or a CD to take with you.
-The radiologist will produce a report which will be sent directly to your GP or specialist – please contact your GP or specialist in order to discuss results.
+The radiologist will produce a report that will be sent directly to your GP or specialist.
+Please contact your referring doctor to discuss your results.